 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Darlington
+Northern Gas Networks carrying out essential upgrade work to maintain a safe and reliable gas supply in Starbeck, Harrogate

 Read

-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.
+The project, which is expected to last until the end of April, has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.

-Jack Hepplewhite, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-It is vital however, that we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Darlington.”
+Mark Mawhood, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Harrogate.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.